 - Full Year

-At the end of the course the students will have an advanced understanding of the teaching and practices of Sufism, and an ability to read the basic sources in Arabic.
+At the end of the module the students will have an advanced understanding of the doctrines and practices of Sufism, and an ability to read the basic sources in Arabic.

 Scope and syllabus

 This module takes an analytical and textual approach to medieval Sufism.
 It concentrates on, and contextualises, key figures, doctrines, practices and institutional structures, and introduces primary texts representing a range of literary genres.
 Attention is given to controversies and debates that surrounded specific figures or doctrines.

 Method of assessment